cg-tuwien/lidarscout_training/README.md

 # LidarScout
 Direct Out-of-Core Rendering of Massive Point Clouds

 This is the official implementation of LidarScout (High-Performance Graphics 2025).
 This is the repository for training and evaluating the model.
-For the viewer and an executable, see this repository: https://github.com/cg-tuwien/lidarscout
+For the viewer and an executable, see https://github.com/cg-tuwien/lidarscout

 ![LidarScout teaser](images/teaser.jpg)